TheRenegadeCoder/sample-programs-website/sources/programs/hello-world/koka/how-to-implement-the-solution.md

 prints a given string or variable to the console.

-Like many of the high-level language implementations in this series, this one wasn’t too bad.
+Like many of the high-level language implementations in this series, this one wasn't too bad.
 Wanna try it out?
 Check out this [online Koka editor][1].